SATXtoday City Guide Live Banner

 Hops ‘n Hounds, 1119 Avenue B.

-After its big move to the downtown area (next to Elsewhere), this recently opened dog-friendly bar + eatery gives pet parents the opportunity to let their dog run wild while sipping on a margarita flight and grabbing a bite to eat.
+After its big move to the downtown area (next to Elsewhere), this dog-friendly bar + eatery gives pet parents the opportunity to let their dog run wild while sipping on a margarita flight and grabbing a bite to eat.
 Don’t miss: This bar has monthly dog breed meet-ups.

 The Moon’s Daughters, 15 Lexington Ave.